martonberta/hello-world/README.md

 # hello-world

-This is a policitcally correct message.
+This is a politically correct message.
 Hope you enjoyed it.